wp-plugins/listly/readme.txt

 Yes, it's a premium feature.

-= Are the list responsive? =
+= Are the lists responsive? =

-Yes, and you can choose from any of the layouts.
+Yes, and you can choose from any of the four layouts.

 = How long can a list be? =

 There's no limit.
 We have lists with 1000+ items.
 Longer lists are automatically paginated.
 You can control pagination size.
+You can search within the list.

 = How many people can contribute to a single list? =